GLOBAL MARKETS-Mixed corporate results hit shares, dollar edges higher

 Strong consumer price index data, rebounding housing starts and surging building permits bolstered expectations that the Federal Reserve was moving closer to hiking rates, which buoyed the dollar.

-The U.S. dollar index, which measures the greenback against a basket of six major currencies, was last up 0.22 percent on Friday and on track for its strongest weekly gain since May, up more than 1.5 percent so far this week.
+The U.S. dollar index, which measures the greenback against a basket of six major currencies, has risen more than 1.5 percent so far this week, and was last up 0.16 percent on Friday and on track for its strongest weekly gain since May.

+The Mexican peso, meanwhile, fell by more than 0.6 percent in early trade to a new historic low against the U.S. dollar of 15.92 pesos, Reuters data showed.

 The U.S. Treasury yield curve flattened after the solid inflation and housing data strengthened the view that the Fed was inching closer to hiking rates.
 Yields move inversely to prices.